 - (a) Creation.
 There is hereby created a Board of Ethics for the City of Denton. - (b) Appointment.
+The Board of Ethics shall establish a process to identify, select, and recommend nominations to the Board of Ethics to the City Council.
 The Board of Ethics shall be appointed by majority vote of the City Council. - (c) Number.
 The Board of Ethics shall consist of seven (7) regular members. - (d) Terms.
-Board of Ethics members (regular and alternates) shall be appointed for two (2) year, staggered terms.
+Board of Ethics members shall be appointed for two (2) year, staggered terms.
 Members may be reappointed for successive terms.
 Appointment to fill a vacancy shall be for the remainder of the unexpired term.
 Members of the inaugural Board of Ethics shall draw straws to determine which three (3) members shall receive an initial term of one (1) year in order to stagger terms.
-In total, members may only serve three (3) terms. - (e) Eligibility.
-Membership on the Board of Ethics is limited to residents of the City of Denton.
-Preference in appointments shall be given to professionals such as attorneys, architects, engineers, doctors, teachers, pastors, mediators, retired jurists, licensed professional counselors, and those with licenses demonstrating high levels of education or master craftsmanship in the building trades.
-The Board shall be comprised of at least three (3) members who are attorneys or retired jurists. - (f) Ineligibility.
-The following shall disqualify a person from serving on the Board of Ethics: - (1) current service as a City Official; - (2) separation from city service as a City Official within two (2) years of the appointment; - (3) familial relations within the third (3rd) degree of affinity (marriage) or consanguinity (blood or adoption); - (4) current service as an elected official in Denton County; and / or - (5) conviction of a felony, or crime of moral turpitude. - (g) Alternates.
-Alternate members of the Board of Ethics shall attend meetings only upon request by the City Auditor's Office.
-The role of an alternate is to participate in meetings of the Board of Ethics as a replacement for a regular member who is absent or abstaining. - (h) Scope of Authority.
-The Board of Ethic's jurisdiction shall be limited to implementation and enforcement of this Article. - (i) Amendments.
-The Board of Ethics may recommend amendments to this Article.
-A recommendation from the Board of Ethics is not required for the City Council to exercise its discretion in amending this Article.
+In total, members may only serve three (3) consecutive terms.
+A member may be reappointed no sooner than one (1) year after expiration of a previous term. - (e) Eligibility.
+Membership on the Board of Ethics is limited to residents of the City of Denton. - (f) Ineligibility.
+The following shall disqualify a person from serving on the Board of Ethics: - (1) current service as a City Official;